HMC-MIR/InstrumentID/README.md

 If you want to download the PDFs that make up the dataset used, run the notebook 00_downloadScores.ipynb.
 The folder `cfg_files` contains the download links for all the PDFs in the dataset, the manual annotations for the labeled subset of the data, and the train/valid/test split used in the experiments.

 The other notebooks can be used to train individual models with various levels of pretraining.

+## Citation

+Kevin Ji, Daniel Yang, and TJ Tsai.
+"Instrument Classification of Solo Sheet Music Images" in Proceedings of the IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP), 2021.